 The Last Book in the Universe by Rodman Philbrick (2000) Back before everybody and their mom was writing about post-apocalyptic worlds, Philbrick created this intriguing tale about a world where some people are genetically improved, and the new drug of choice is “mind-probing.”
 I like to call this novel “A Clockwork Orange for children” because the narrator’s post-apocalyptic slang gives the book a hip-yet-frightening vibe.
 The slang is also a great way to teach kids about using context clues to figure out the meanings of unfamiliar words.
 (P.S.
 This is a middle grade novel and hence the plot is nothing like A Clockwork Orange; don’t be afraid to give this book to a child!)

 Charlotte Sometimes by Penelope Farmer (1969) I love this book so much – where to begin?
 Well, it inspired the song “Charlotte Sometimes” by the Cure — Robert Smith said that he loves this book so much he actually used lines from it in the lyrics of “Charlotte Sometimes.”
 So that’s pretty cool.
-It’s also a wonderfully-absorbing novel involving time travel, séances, and girls at a solemn British boarding school during World War I. Smart and beautifully melancholy, it’s the perfect book for snuggling up with on a cold, rainy day.
+It’s also a wonderfully-atmospheric novel involving time travel, séances, and girls at a solemn British boarding school during World War I. Smart and beautifully melancholy, it’s the perfect book for snuggling up with on a cold, rainy day.

 Half Magic by Edward Eager (1954).
 Four children find a magic talisman that takes them on unexpected adventures into the past and across the world.
 Set in the 1930’s, this book manages to be both timeless and charmingly old-fashioned (think soda shops and silent movies).
 The story is quirky, clever, and a lot of fun.
 And if your child likes Half Magic, Eager wrote many other fantasy novels as well.

 Callie’s Way by Ruth Wallace-Brodeur (1990) My grandma bought this book for me when I was eleven.
 It sat on my shelf for a while unread because it wasn’t Sweet Valley Twins or Baby-sitter’s Club.
 When I finally gave it a chance, it became one of my all-time favorite books.
 Although perhaps a little dated now (none of the characters have cell phones and everyone wears topsiders), it perfectly captures the emotional landscape of being a twelve-year-old girl.
 Callie as a narrator is funny and observant and pitch-perfect.
-Although one might describe it as a quiet, coming-of-age story about a girl who befriends a woman in a nursing home, Callie’s hilariously snarky (yet somehow also poignant) voice makes this book anything but “quiet.”
+Although one might describe it as a quiet, coming-of-age story about a girl who befriends a woman in a nursing home, Callie’s hilariously snarky (yet also poignant) voice makes this book anything but “quiet.”

 Blubber by Judy Blume (1974) A list of classic middle grade novels would feel incomplete without mentioning Judy Blume.
 Of course everyone’s at least heard of Are You There God?
 It’s Me, Margaret, but my all-time favorite Judy Blume book is Blubber.
 Thirty years before Mean Girls, and long before schools had anti-bullying assemblies, came this devastatingly-realistic novel about a class bully, her victim, and a protagonist who goes along with the crowd.